 Hydroponic Basil Nutrient Requirements

 Typically a good vegetative nutrient solution is all you need to grow most herbs, but basil requires a little more magnesium and calcium.
-When growing hydroponic basil I would recommend adding some Cal-Mag to your nutrient regimen.
+I would recommend adding some Cal-Mag to your nutrient regimen.

-When it comes time to harvest your basil you can harvest the whole plant of just the leaves.
-I prefer to harvest just the leaves if I have an immediate need and the whole plant when I want to keep it fresh until it’s used.
+When it comes time to harvest your basil you can harvest the whole plant by cutting off the leaves.
+I prefer to harvest the leaves as needed while it’s growing.
+When it’s time to harvest the whole plant, I cut the leaves off and throw them in the dehydrator.

 *Tip– Storing basil below 55 degrees will cause it to blacken and decay quickly.
-Storing basil in a vented bag at around 60 degrees will increase its shelf life to 10-12 days.
+Storing fresh basil in a vented bag at around 60 degrees will increase its shelf life to 10-12 days.

 I hope you have found this article helpful; if so take a second to show us some social media sharing love!
 I’ve also put together a pretty nifty infographic to check out below.